 The anatomy of a Google search listing goes deeper than having industry-specific keywords.
 Lucky for you, we monitor the changes Google is making to the anatomy of their search listing.
 You can use the following components to get you ahead of the competition by ranking higher on the SERPs.

 Site and Page Titles

 Truncation does not stop with titles; you will note that Google often truncates the URL by removing the middle sections.
 Ensure that you use short and descriptive URLs.
-This action is one of the ways the ways you can rank higher on Google’s SERPs.
-The best way to create your URL is by using the breadcrumb semantic markup, and Google will display the internal hierarchical linking structure from the main URL up to the page where with the desired content.
+This action is one of the ways you can rank higher on Google’s SERPs.
+The best way to create your URL is by using the breadcrumb semantic markup, and Google will display the internal hierarchical linking structure from the main URL up to the page with the desired content.

-Failure to cache your site could be for a wide variety of reasons, but sites with paid content opt out of this option.
+Failure to cache your site could be for a wide variety of reasons, but areas with paid content opt out of this option.
 It will not affect the overall ranking, but they will miss the opportunity to allow users access to their sites when their site is down and fails to load.

 This is the description of the page appearing under the title, and Google sources the snippet from contextual information on the page or the page’s Meta description tag.
 The keywords influence the snippet, and Google will display the keyword in bold.
 The snippet length limit is 156 characters for each search result, and more extended snippets are truncated with an ellipsis.
 For this, paying attention to your page’s content and Meta description is essential by incorporating popular and relevant keywords related to your industry.